-The RADIX16 is a custom MIDI controller I built over the last year.
+The RADIX16 is a custom MIDI controller I built in early 2014.

 The controller is fashioned from 16 surplus laptop touchpads arranged in a 4x4 matrix.
 Each touchpad transmits:

 - Note on / note off when tapped

 - 0-127 MIDI CC for X axis position

 - 0-127 MIDI CC for Y axis position

 For a total of 16 notes and 48 control change values available at the fingertips.

 The number of parameters per pad allows for nuanced and expressive control over external synthesizers / effects.
 A pad can (for example) trigger a drum sample with variable velocity (z-index), filter cutoff (y-index), and pan (x-index) depending on where the pad surface is tapped.
 Here's a quick video of one of the first post-build tests - testing out the pads on the RADIX connected to a MicroKorg synthesizer: